nuxeo-sandbox/nuxeo-ldt-parser/README.md

 * The ID of the related Nuxeo document storing the LDT file
 * The start offset and record size (in bytes) of the _record_ inside the ldt file.
+* if the ldt file was compressed, the record size is negative, this is how the plugin knows it has to expand the bytes once retrieved.

 So, when a _record_ needs to be fetched from the document, we just get the required bytes in the original ldt file, no need to re-parse the whole file to find a record.
 Notice this also works if you store your binaries in S3 using nuxeo-s3-binary-storage (see below, "S3 BlobProvider Configuration").